nsomavarapu/magic-mirror/README.md

 *Optional*
 * If you do not live in Atlanta, in *main.cpp*, line 27, you will have to update your latitude and longitude to your current location, respectively.

+**Voice Recognition**
+* Voice recognition has been setup to parse speech
+* Requires and external USB Microphone
+* Currently does not act upon parsed speech